Nathaniel D. Bastian

 Application & interpretation of analytics for real-life decision making.
 DAAN 881 Data-Driven Decision Making (3) The theory and application of several quantitative decision-making tools will be studied.
 The usefulness of these tools will be illustrated using projects and case studies throughout the course.
 Emphasis will be placed on the application of the tools and techniques and the results they generate.
 Finding patterns in data and appropriately grouping them are essential in the extraction of information in large datasets.
 This course will use Principal Component Analyses to transform highly correlated sets of data by means of orthogonal transformation.
 Cluster analysis will be used to properly group data when working with large datasets.
 When the outcomes involve categorical variables, Logistic regression techniques will be used to estimate the probabilistic values of the output.
 The decision space will be divided into smaller regions using Regression tree analyses.
 When factors are too numerous and highly collinear, Partial Least Square Regression methods will be performed.Public access datasets in the healthcare, transportation and finance industries will be used to demonstrate the applications and the limitations of these techniques.

 Sets business analytics in real-world context.
 Explores project life cycle from business problem framing to model lifecycle management.
 BAN 888 Implementing Analytics for Business (3) The capstone course for the Business Analytics option in the Data Analytics MPS degree program, this course sets analytics problem solving in a real-world context, including communication to non-statistically trained executives.
 Key topical areas are derived from the common activities of the business analyst and include business problem framing, analytics problem framing, data sourcing, cleaning and integration, analysis methodology selection, model building, model deployment and model lifecycle management including benefit assessment.
 Topics align with the body of knowledge in the Institute for Operations Research and the Management Sciences (INFORMS) Certified Analytics Professional Study Guide.
-Students explore each topic in a real-world context, by developing solutions to cases in a team setting.
-Each team selects a project and works through all elements of the business analytics body of knowledge, with group presentations on problem framing, analytics model selection and development, and model lifecycle management in a business setting.
+Students explore each topic in a real world context, by developing solutions to cases in a team setting.
+Each team selects a case and works through all elements of the analytics body of knowledge, with group presentations on problem framing, analytics model selection and development, and model lifecycle management in a business setting.